How to make life in transition easier with 14 journal prompts.

 - If you were granted the opportunity to have two mentors, who would you choose and why?
 (They can be real or fictional, living or dead.)
 Write each name and reason on its own post-it.

 - Let’s say you’re granted one hour to talk about anything you want to.
-You’ll be reaching a worldwide audience who is interested wants to hear what you have to say.
+You’ll be reaching an interested worldwide audience who wants to hear what you have to say.
 You’re also assured you’ll feel calm and at ease giving your talk.
 So, what would you talk about?
 Why?
 Write it on a post-it.

 - Name something positive that people have been telling you about yourself for a long time, by completing this sentence: You’re…